mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 3: Manage The QuickBooks Online Chart Of Accounts

-- Managing The List Of Products And Services
-- Entering Your First Transaction, Creating An Invoice

 ### Summary
-This text explains how to set up and manage the Chart of Accounts, customer data, vendor data, and products/services in QuickBooks Online.
+How to set up and manage the Chart of Accounts, customer data, vendor data, and products/services.
 It emphasizes the importance of correctly categorizing accounts and associating income accounts with specific items for accurate financial tracking.

 ### Steps